EGI-Federation/documentation/content/en/providers/getting-started/joining/federated-resource-centre/_index.md

 International communities reach EGI through the following channels:

-- The EGI Website where they can
+- The EGI site where they can
   [request access to services](https://www.egi.eu/services/research/).
 - The [EGI-ACE Call for Use Cases](https://www.egi.eu/egi-ace-open-call/).
 - The [Marketplace](https://marketplace.eosc-portal.eu/) of the European Open